ibraheemdev/papaya/README.md

 }
 ```

-This is a similar issue to that of locks, as the guard is created within the method and cannot be referenced outside of it.
 The solution is to accept a guard in the method directly, tying the lifetime to the caller's stack frame:

 ```rust
 use papaya::Guard;